phodal/awesome-iot/README.md

 * [Hypriot ★ 54 ⧗ 13](https://github.com/hypriot/rpi-kernel) - get you started with Docker on a Raspberry Pi in no time.
 * [JanOS ★ 138 ⧗ 0](https://github.com/jan-os/janos) - JanOS is an operating system designed to run on the chipset of mobile phones.
 * [Linino ★ 83 ⧗ 13](https://github.com/arduino/linino) - Linino is a GNU/Linux distribution based on OpenWRT and maintained by DogHunter.
+* [Lua-RTOS-ESP32](https://github.com/whitecatboard/Lua-RTOS-ESP32) - is a real-time operating system designed to run on embedded systems, with minimal requirements of FLASH and RAM memory.
 * [macchina.io ★ 144 ⧗ 0](https://github.com/macchina-io/macchina.io) - An open-source toolkit for building embedded IoT applications that connect sensors, devices and cloud services.
 * **[NodeOS ★ 3605 ⧗ 0](https://github.com/nodeos/nodeos)** - Lightweight operating system using Node.js as userspace.
 * [NuttX](http://nuttx.org/) - is a real-time operating system (RTOS) with an emphasis on standards compliance and small footprint.
 Scalable from 8-bit to 32-bit microcontroller environments, the primary governing standards in NuttX are Posix and ANSI standards.